YNWA-Zhang/CSMPN/README.md

 sk-learn 1.0.2

 ## How to use
-The specific steps for using our code will be presented after the paper is officially accepted.
+In order to enhance the readability of the program, we need a period of time to optimize and organize the program.
+The specific steps for using our program will be presented after the paper is officially accepted.
+Thank you for your understanding.